1wheel/roadtolarissa/source/_posts/2019-07-21-scan-sorted.md

   })
 ```

-But still more complicated than

-, scanning every element is so simple I'll probably stick with it unless bumping into performance problems.
+But still more complicated than checking every point, so I'll probably stick with that 95% of the time.